Making the curriculum accessible for those with disabilities or special educational needs

 Our accessibility plan may be found in our policies section here.

-If your child has SEN, their Education, Health and Care (EHC) plan will name a school for them.
+If your child has SEND, their Education, Health and Care Plan (EHCP) will name a school for them.
 The school must give your child a place.
 At Ashley we welcome children with special educational needs or disabilities and value all children's unique contribution to school.
-For children without an Education, Health and Care plan, we support your child and adapt our teaching to meet their needs.
+For children without an EHCP, we support your child and adapt our teaching to meet their needs.
 Applications for admission should be made in the normal way (please see Admissions).

 Facilities for disabled children and staff